Burnout Is Real — Here's How to Prevent It

 Monitor employees’ workloads.

-So when you ask employees to take on something new, talk to them about what else is on their plate and how you can work together to prioritize tasks, create realistic deadlines, and redistribute some of their other duties.
+So when you ask employees to take on something new, talk to them about what else is on their plate and how you can work together to prioritise tasks, create realistic deadlines and redistribute some of their other duties.

 Focus on employees’ strengths.

 Everyone brings certain skills to the job — that’s why you hired them.
 So if, for example, you hired an employee who is great with clients, it’s understandable that they would feel frustrated to be given tasks that have them always working by themselves.

 Instead, make sure they are put on projects that play to their strengths so they can really connect with the work and thrive at the company.
 When employees feel like they are doing the work they do best, they are 57 percent less likely to frequently experience burnout, according to Gallup.

 Meet for regular check-ins.